Predictive modelling and GIS tenement platform in the Cook Islands Exclusive Economic Zone

 The Cook Island Seabed Authority can facilitate the use of the model results in several ways.
 From a planning perspective, these include:

 - Structuring any tender process – short, medium and long term objectives.

 - Advising on exploration block size for allocation.

 - Determining areas to be set aside for economic and/or strategic and/or environmental reasons.

 - Identifying appropriate work programme or expenditure requirements from explorers.
 Generating maps to visually aid planning requirements.

 - Meaningfully valuing the exploration acreage through using probability values to constrain estimations.

-Similarly, potential explorers and investors could utilise the model in a number of ways such as:
+Similarly, potential explorers and investors can utilise the model in a number of ways, such as:

 - Enabling an estimate to be made of the geological potential of a given location to host poly-metallic nodules.

-- Allowing for the identification of missing data in areas of lower probability that if collected could increase the prospectivity of an area.
+- Allowing for the identification of missing data in areas of lower probability, that if collected could increase the prospectivity of that area.